solidusio/solidus/guides/source/developers/promotions/promotion-actions.html.md

 - `FreeShipping`: Creates an adjustment that negates all shipping charges.

 We recommend using `CreateItemAdjustments`s over `CreateAdjustment`.
-Over-level adjustments can make calculating accurate refunds and some regions's taxes more difficult for administrators.
+Over-level adjustments can make calculating accurate refunds and some regions' taxes more difficult for administrators.

 [promotion-actions]: https://github.com/solidusio/solidus/tree/master/core/app/models/spree/promotion/actions